 6. Puerto Vallarta is Great for Families and Couples

 The Malecon, which is the boardwalk, is the heart and soul of the town.
 Weekends strolling the Malecon, especially at night where locals and tourists with their families come to enjoy the many vendors offering art, souvenirs, balloons, toys, drinks, and food.
 There are shows and music at the amphitheater.
 It’s quite fun, and romantic, too.
 There’s also the zoo to visit.

 Puerto Vallarta has beautiful beaches.
 Our favorite beach is Conchas Chinas since it’s so convenient since it’s easily accessible from our rental condo.
 The water is pristine blue, warm and the beach offers great views of Los Arcos.

 Playa La Manzanilla located in Punta de Mita is beautiful.
 The water is not as blue; however, the fine sand, calm and warm waters combined with the freshly made margaritas and food make it great for a relaxing beach day.

 |Playa La Manzanilla|

 8. The Culture and History

-we visit, which it was important to us that during this trip we finally made the two hour drive into the rural village of San Sebastián del Oeste.
+we visit, which was important to us that during this trip we finally made the two-hour drive into the rural village of San Sebastián del Oeste.
 It’s a beautiful village nestled among pine trees in the Sierra Madre Mountains.
 It’s here where you can get a feel for colonial Mexico at the 400-year-old former New Spain mining capital.
-They have a small museum, and a great bakery with delicious pastries using the freshest ingredients.
+They have a small museum and a great bakery with delicious pastries using the freshest ingredients.
 While there, the bakery owner gave us a bag full of guava he’d picked earlier in the day.
 Oh, and their conchas were amazing!